How to Pack for Business Travel

 Whether you’re going to an industry conference or a client meeting overseas, packing for a business trip is never easy.
 From finding a way to keep your suit neat and crease-free to remembering to pack all of your essential toiletries and charging cables, there is a lot to remember and not always a huge amount of time to do it in.

 Indeed, with everything from printing your boarding passes to organising transport to the airport and booking short-stay airport parking to worry about, leaving your packing to the last minute can be all too easy.
-To help you out, here at LJLA we have put together this all-in-one guide to packing for business travel, including a handy last minute checklist.
+To help you out, here at LJLA we have put together this all-in-one guide to packing for business travel, including:

 How to pack light for a business trip